Introduction

 Make reviews social and visual

-If you want to collect social content and convert it into on-site shoppable galleries, consider the tools designed to help you collect social reviews and UGC and amplify their impact.
+Encourage and showcase photo and video reviews.
+If you want to transform social content into shoppable galleries on your site, use tools designed to collect social reviews and UGC.

 Build habits with ongoing engagement